 How We Identify the Liable Parties and Prove Their Negligence

 Both falls and traffic accidents require us to prove negligence.
 There are four factors present in any negligence case:

 - The liable party had a duty to act in a certain way to keep others safe.

 - They failed to do so, putting others in danger.

 - Their failure caused an accident or incident.

 - The victim suffered physical injuries, financial harm, and emotional damages.

 In most premises liability cases, the responsible party is the property owner or tenant, such as the company that rents the building and runs a business there.
 In traffic accidents, the at-fault driver is usually legally responsible.
 We will thoroughly review your case to ensure that we pursue the proper parties.

-Our lawyers generally settle these cases without going to trial.
+Our New Orleans personal injury lawyers generally settle these cases without going to trial.
 However, we sometimes need to sue to encourage a better settlement offer or because we are nearing the statute of limitations on the case (only one year under La.
 Civ.
 Code Art.
 3492).
 Some circumstances can give victims even less time to act, which is why it is important to seek legal guidance as soon as possible.